JackRipper01/JackRipper01/README.md

 🎓 I hold a Bachelor's degree in Computer Science from the Faculty of Mathematics and Computing (MatCom) at the **University of Havana**.

-📫 You can reach via:
+📫 You can reach me via:
 (Primary) Telegram: @JackRipper01
 Email: **francohernandezpiloto@gmail.com** or **franco.hernandez@estudiantes.matcom.uh.cu**.